- American Humane Association’s Guide To Humane Dog Training and the Delta Society’s Professional Standards for Dog Trainers

 The Board of Directors stands firm with our original mission from our founding in 1965 which is to certify dog obedience instructors of the highest caliber, to provide continuing education and learning resources to those instructors, and to promote humane, effective training methods and competent instruction.

-Your Board feels that rather than costly or unfair legislation, the public would be better served by aggressively enacting or enforcing existing animal abuse/neglect legislation.
-The Board will be communicating with the bill’s sponsors and our membership during this process.
-If such legislation does become law, then your Board will continue involvement with the Commissioner of Agriculture and Markets to ensure to the best of our ability that any licensing and educational standards will enable our members to continue the use of a broad choice of methods and tools.
+If such legislation does become law, then the NADOI Board will continue involvement with the process to ensure to the best of our ability that any licensing and educational standards will enable our members to continue the use of a broad choice of methods and tools.

 Our comprehensive exam process to gain membership holds applicants to high standards and continues to hold members to high standards in business and training practices.
 We will share our process with the sponsors so they will have a clearer picture of the complexity in what is required for our field.

-In the 50 years of certifying instructors, we have seen strong biases towards and against training methods and philosophies.
-We will work to make sure these biases are evident to the sponsors, and to the committee if this bill becomes law.
+In our 50 years of certifying instructors, we have seen strong biases towards and against training methods and philosophies.
+We will work to make sure these biases are evident to legislators.

 NADOI has worked with other groups to produce objective guidelines in the dog training and instructing field.
 We will continue to collaborate with others as this moves forward.